Germany Hits 2 Million Infections As WHO Tackles New Strains - UrduPoint

 "This is heavy work, so why don't the Covid-19 deniers come and do it," he said.

-"We have a disastrous situation here." - 'Worrying' - Germany has fared better than many of its European neighbours in the pandemic, with France, Italy, Spain and Britain all recording more infections despite smaller populations.
+"We have a disastrous situation here."
+Germany has fared better than many of its European neighbours in the pandemic, with France, Italy, Spain and Britain all recording more infections despite smaller populations.

 "I've taken the urgent decision... following evidence of a new variant in Brazil," Transport Secretary Grant Shapps said on Twitter.